 Join our team!

 Artisti Sud is a growing organization and we are looking for volunteers and new board members to help achieve our goals.
 If you are determined to make a difference in the lives of thousands of women, and are willing to give your time and expertise to our organization, then consider joining our team!

-In particular, we are seeking motivated individuals with expertise in accounting and finance to serve on the Board of Directors.
+In particular, we are seeking motivated individuals with an interest in fundraising to serve on the Board of Directors.
 For further information and/or to send your resume, please contact Jennifer Lonergan, President and Executive Director, at firstname.lastname@example.org.

 Artistri Sud Ambassadors are engaged individuals committed to making meaningful change in the world.
 They support Artistri Sud in our efforts to empower women artisans and entrepreneurs around the world to create sustainable livelihoods and transform their lives and those of their families and communities.
 Interested in becoming an Artistri Sud Ambassador?
 Send a short expression of interest and your CV to email@example.com

 Artistri Sud benefits from the expertise and commitment of over a dozen experienced professionals who provide strategic advice and contribute actively to committee work, awareness-raising and fundraising objectives.